The Second Trimester

 of the uterus.

-By the end of the second trimester, the fetus will be about 13 inches to 16 inches
+By the end of the second trimester, the fetus will be about 14 inches (36 centimeters)

-long and weighs about 2 pounds to 3 pounds.
-Fetal development during the second trimester
+long and weigh about 2½ pounds (1.1 kilograms).
+Fetal development during the second

 The fetus kicks, moves, and can turn from side to side.